 Like the blue & green colored roofs, red is a popular color but is more common in the south west part of the USA.
 Again, you need to look at what are popular colors in your neighbor.
 If no one has a red roof in your neighborhood, there’s a reason!
 Don’t pick it!

 Don’t Choose Multi-Color Roof Tiles

 Multi-color roof tiles are currently trendy.
 However, they can make a house look too busy if the brick or stone is a busy pattern.
 Also over time they can look blotchy on a house.

 Multi colored tiles is a trend that the roofing companies promote, but that doesn’t mean that you have to go choose it.
 It’s a trend that may date over time and thus make your house look dated, especially for resale.
 Since changing a roof is expensive, its best to stay with a solid colored roof.

-This house above would have been better off if they had picked the dark gray shade of the colors shown above.
+This house above is just way to busy with the multi-colored roof plus the stones.
+I get what they were trying to achieve here but your eye bounces back and forth between the roof and the stone.
+It doesn’t know where to look.
+The homeowner would have been better off if they had picked the dark gray shade of the colors shown above.
 Also switching the front door to a color that popped would really add to the curb appeal of this house.

 What roof color would you have picked for the above house?